 Counterparty risk is classified as a possible risk with a moderate effect.

 Financial market risks and opportunities

 As a result of our international business activities and global corporate structure, we are exposed to risks and opportunities from fluctuations in exchange rates.
-These result from financial transactions, operating receivables, and liabilities, as well as forecast future cash flows from sales and costs in foreign currency.
-We use derivatives to manage and reduce these risks and opportunities (further information can be found in the Note “Derivative financial instruments” in the Notes to the Consolidated Financial Statements).
+These result from financial transactions, operating receivables, and liabilities, as well as future cash flows from sales and costs in foreign currency.
+We use derivatives to manage and reduce these risks and opportunities (further information can be found in the note “Derivative financial instruments” in the Notes to the Consolidated Financial Statements).
 Foreign exchange rate risks are rated as possible with a potential substantial effect on the net assets, financial position, and results of operations.

 Variable interest and current financial liabilities are exposed to the risks and opportunities of interest rate fluctuations.
 These are also managed and reduced using derivatives.
 Interest rate risks have a potentially negative impact, are considered possible, and pose an immaterial risk overall.

 The carrying amounts of individual balance sheet items are subject to the risk of changing market and business conditions and thus to changes in fair values as well.
 Necessary impairments could have a significant negative non-cash impact on earnings and affect the accounting ratios.
 This applies specifically to the high level of intangible assets including goodwill, which mainly derive from the purchase price allocations made in connection with past acquisitions (further information can be found in the notes “Goodwill” and “Other intangible assets” in the Notes to the Consolidated Financial Statements).
 All relevant risks were assessed during the preparation of the Consolidated Financial Statements and were taken into consideration accordingly.
 We rate risks beyond this as improbable with a potential critical impact.